dgatland/dgatland.github.io/content/projects/project-management-dashboard.md

   priority : 0.8
 ---

-MRCagney Reports, an internal project management web app, began as a personal project of mine to improve on other project management platforms I had seen and/or trialled.
+MRCagney Reports, an internal project management web app, began as a personal project of mine while at [MRCagney](https://www.mrcagney.com/) to improve on other project management platforms I had seen and/or trialled.
 After struggling to review timesheets and budgets while managing projects, and constantly applying manual techniques for each project I managed, I decided to try something new.
 I created an interactive dashboard to summarise timesheets and budgets for all projects in one place.

 After developing an initial prototype, I shared my concept with my colleagues and management at MRCagney and got